Health & Wellbeing

 Building a healthy self-identity

-Self-identity refers to how you identify and define yourself.
-Fundamentally, it answers the question: who am I?
-Your self-identity is everything that encompasses you.
+Self-identity refers to how confident a person is in their perception and definition of themselves.
+Fundamentally, it answers the question: ‘who am I?’.
+Self-identity is everything that encompasses you.
 It is a combination of all your personality traits, physical attributes, and interests.

 What is self-identity?

-Self-identity is how we understand, define and see ourselves.
-It’s the identity we give ourselves.
-Our identity is made up of the traits we hold (whether true or not), personal beliefs, interests and life experiences.
+Self-identity is how we see, understand and define ourselves.
+Our identity is made up of the traits we believe we possess (whether true or not), personal beliefs, interests and life experiences.

 What is a healthy self-identity?

-A healthy self-identity allows an individual to view themselves in a healthy way.
+A healthy self-identity allows an individual to view themselves in an objective manner.
 Notice we don’t say positive – as this can reinforce toxic positivity.
 Healthy self-identity looks like having:

 • A strong sense of self